jpmens/homie-ota/README.md

 OTA available (version 72555b88ae@1.0.3)
 ```

+NOTE: homie-ota also supports external OTA update requests, as per the [Homie Convention][convention], which can be manually triggered by publishing the new version to the `/$ota` topic of a device.
+The payload should just be the version number in the format `x.x.x`.
+This only allows _upgrades_ to the currently installed firmware, i.e. you cannot swap out the firmware as you can by scheduling an OTA update through homie-ota.

 ## Installation

 Obtain homie-ota and its [requirements](requirements.txt).
 Copy the exmple configuration file to `homie-ota.ini` and adjust, creating the `OTA_FIRMWARE_ROOT` firmware directory if it doesn't yet exist.